-Over the past five years, %%PROVIDERTYPE_NAMEinstitutions%% have used the findings to help improve %%Coursecourse%%s and student services - all thanks to feedback from graduates like you.
+Findings are used by %%PROVIDERTYPE\NAME\\institutions%% to help improve %%Course\\course%%s and student services, all thanks to feedback from graduates like you.

-Remember, complete the survey by tonight, Monday 14 March, to have two chances to win \$1,000.
+Remember, complete the survey by tonight, Monday 13 March, to be in the draw for \$1,000.

-We value your time and participation - if you do not wish to participate, please unsubscribe using the link at the bottom of the email.
+We value your time and participation, however if you do not wish to participate, please unsubscribe using the link at the bottom of the email.

-Thank you in advance for being part of the Graduate Outcomes Survey - Longitudinal.
+Thank you in advance for being part of this important research.
 We wish you all the best in your future activities.